bramleyccslab/website_files/content/member/neil.md

 Much of my research has studied how people use interventions (roughly, actions that "tinker" with causal variables in an environment or system of interest) to learn about relevant causal relationships.
 A major output of this work is a theory of incremental, boundedly rational human learning in which wholesale belief change takes place through a sequence of targeted local changes.

-Some of my reserach is funded by an EPSRC New Investigator Award on *Computational Constructivism: The Algorithmic Basis of Discovery*.
+Some of my research is funded by an EPSRC New Investigator Award on *Computational Constructivism: The Algorithmic Basis of Discovery*.
 In this project, we are currently exploring accounts of how people discover and construct novel theories and hypotheses.
 This line of work incorporates probabilistic grammars and "[program induction](https://programinduction.github.io)" ideas to model human and AI theory generation in compositional theory spaces.

 You can find my publications [**here**](/publication/).